-Depending on your budget, wedding videography is one aspect of your day which is definitely worth investing in.
+Picking the right videographer is such an important decision, because you want their work to fit with your personal style and that of your wedding day.
 Your wedding goes by in a flash, so you’ll want to relive the big day for years to come.
 A wedding video brings your day back to life in a way photographs simply can’t.

+But with so many videographers out there, it can be difficult to know how much a wedding videographer should cost.
 This guide is an excellent place to start, along with our round-up of questions to ask your videographer before you book, of course.

 From the average cost of wedding videography to the factors which can affect your quote (and some inside scoops from professional videographers themselves), here is our breakdown of wedding videography prices.

-How Much Does a Wedding Videographer Cost?
+How Much Does a Wedding Videographer Cost in the UK?

 First thing’s first: how much does a wedding videographer *actually* cost?
 Well, who better to ask than the professionals?

-Professional videographer Leslie Choucard added: “My starting from price is £1,550 and that includes a full day of coverage, from getting ready until 30 minutes after the first dance.
+Professional videographer Leslie Choucard recommends that you should set aside 5%-10% of your total budget for your wedding videography.
+“My starting from price is £1,550 and that includes a full day of coverage, from getting ready until 30 minutes after the first dance.
 You also get a five minute creative highlights film of the day captured by your videographer.”

-She continued: “Our highest videography collection is £2,600 and that includes everything stated above, as well as the film of the ceremony in full, the film of the speeches in full and two videographers working on your wedding day.”
+She continues: “Our highest videography collection is £2,600 and that includes everything stated above, as well as the film of the ceremony in full, the film of the speeches in full and two videographers working on your wedding day.”

-Leslie recommends that you should set aside 5%-10% of your total budget for your wedding videography.
 “The only thing you have left after the wedding day is your photography and videography.
 Photos are obviously very important but videography, in my opinion, is the icing on the cake.

 “It brings everything to life, and will truly take you back and usually make you shed a little happy tear!”

-What Factors Affect Your Wedding Videography Price?
+What Factors Affect the Cost of Wedding Videography?

-Adam said: “If your wedding location is three hours away from where I live, I would need to increase my price to cover fuel and accommodation costs.
+Adam from ALS Videography said: “If your wedding location is three hours away from where I live, I would need to increase my price to cover fuel and accommodation costs.
 If the drive is two to two and a half hours, I’d just need my fuel covering, and anything under two hours would not affect my quote.”

 2. Your Wedding Date

-Fridays and Saturdays are the most popular days to marry on, and everything from your catering to wedding venue hire is likely to be more expensive if you get married then.
+In addition, the day of the week you marry on may also have an effect.
+Fridays and Saturdays are the most popular days to marry on, and everything from your wedding catering to wedding venue hire is likely to be more expensive if you get married then.